Accenture/sfmc-devtools/README.md

 It seems the 2 other modes were added on top later and hence "all records and data extension" is the default retention mode.

+#### 7.2.2.
+Adding/Updating Fields on existing Data Extensions

 <a id="markdown-8-examples" name="8-examples"></a>

+There are a few rules to keep in mind when playing with Data Extensions fields:

+- The `FieldType` cannot be changed on existing fields; the API returns in error is the attribute is even provided unchanged during an update
+- `MaxLength` can be increased or kept on the same value but never decreased during an update
+- A Non-Required/Nullable field cannot be set to be required during an UPDATE
+- When new fields are added, they can be required, but then also have to have a `DefaultValue` set
+- The value for `IsRequired` should be 'true' or 'false'
+- The value for `IsPrimary` should be 'true' or 'false'

 ## 8. Examples